Healthy Breakfast for Dinner

 And, as a bonus, many breakfasts can be make with real, healthy food ingredients.
 They tend to rely on simple, basic foods, like eggs, cheese, grains and fruit.

-If you find yourself needing an emergency dinner, here are 6 healthy breakfasts for dinner that can get you out of a jam:
+If you find yourself needing an emergency dinner, here are 8 healthy breakfasts for dinner that can get you out of a jam and make your life a little bit easier:

 So, the next time your dinner plan – or your entire day – falls apart, don’t think “Drive-thru, here we come.”
 Instead think, “Wouldn’t breakfast taste good tonight?”
 Then whip up one of these easy healthy breakfast for dinner ideas.